readium/speech/fixtures/README.md

 1. `mkdir fixtures/<id>` and hand-write `input.html` (or `input.xhtml` for an
    `epub:type` fixture, since `epub:type` requires XHTML — see above) for the specific markup being tested.
-2. Hand-author `gnd.json` — there is no generator for it; it is the ground truth implementations must match.
-This step still requires the same scrutiny it always has: nothing here derives `gnd.json` from the input file for you.
+2. Hand-author `gnd.json` — the ground truth implementations must match.
+3. Hand-author `utterances.json` — one case per applicable option
-3. Run `npm run generate-utterances` to derive `utterances.json` (both format branches' `base`, plus whichever `variants` apply — see "Utterance extraction options" above) from the `gnd.json` you just wrote, using this package's own `extractUtterances()`. **Review the diff before committing it** — `utterances.json` is still the ground truth other, non-TypeScript implementations are meant to match, so generating it from this repo's own implementation doesn't replace checking that what it produced is actually correct for every option combination shown.
-This also means: whenever `extractUtterances.ts`, `announcements.ts`, or `skippableRoles` changes (a reworded announcement, a newly contextualized role, a new skippable role), rerun this for every affected fixture — hand-editing `utterances.json` to patch around a wording change invites exactly the drift this script exists to prevent.
+   combination (both format branches' base case, plus whichever variants apply — see "Utterance extraction options" above) — from the `gnd.json` you just wrote.
+When a change to extraction behavior (a reworded announcement, a newly contextualized role, a new skippable role) should propagate to the fixture suite, every affected fixture's `utterances.json` needs to be re-authored by hand to match.
 4. Write `meta.json`.
 5. Run `npm run generate-fixtures-manifest` to regenerate `manifest.json` and `ROLES_COVERAGE.md` from what's now on disk.